Italy - Factors to watch on March 23

 The Bank of Italy said on Friday it had introduced a series of temporary measures to mitigate the impact of the coronavirus on the country’s banking and financial system.

-The Italian bank has closed 600 branches out of 1700 and 350 branches are open only twice a week due to the coronavirus outbreak, its chief executive Alberto Castagna told L’Economia-Il Corriere della Sera.

-The Italian financial group said on Saturday talks to sell its debt collection arm to Europe’s biggest loan recovery firm, Intrum, had fallen through due to the coronavirus outbreak that is wrecking Italy’s economy.
+tHE Italian financial group said on Saturday talks to sell its debt collection arm to Europe’s biggest loan recovery firm, Intrum, had fallen through due to the coronavirus outbreak that is wrecking Italy’s economy.

 Exxon Mobil is likely to delay the greenlighting of its $30 billion liquefied natural gas (LNG) project in Mozambique as the coronavirus disrupts early works and a depressed gas market makes investors wary, six sources told Reuters.
 The Rovuma LNG project was expected to get the go-ahead in the first half of 2020.
 Rovuma LNG is managed by Mozambique Rovuma Venture, a joint venture owned 35.7% each by Exxon and Eni with the remaining stake of 28.6% held by China National Petroleum Corporation (CNPC).

-The group said on Friday it has postponed its shareholders’ meeting to May 15 due to the escalation of the coronavirus epidemic.
-The 2019 annual financial report will be published by March 25.
+Poste Italiane has postponed its shareholders’ meeting to May 15 due to the escalation of the coronavirus epidemic.
+The 20 2019 annual financial report will be published by March 25.
 The dividend payment date is confirmed on June 24.

 The infrastructure group said on Saturday it had signed an insurance contract to cover its 13,500 Italy-based employees against coronavirus.

-Atlantia’s motorway unit Autostrade per l’Italia (ASPI) said on Saturday it would put some 1,500 employees under Italy’s temporary lay-off scheme for 9 weeks, from March 23 to May 24, in response to a significant drop in motorway traffic following the government’s measures curbing citizens’ movements.
+Atlantia’s motorway unit Autostrade per l’Italia said on Saturday it would put some 1,500 employees under Italy’s temporary lay-off scheme for 9 weeks, from March 23 to May 24, in response to a significative drop in motorway traffic due to government’s curbs to people movements to contain the virus.

-Alessandro Benetton, one of the scions of the Benetton family, called on the Milan bourse to suspend share trading for one month or so amid the coronavirus emergency.
+Alessandro Benetton, one of the scions of the Benetton family, called for the Milan bourse to suspend share trading for one month or so amid the coronavirus emergency.
 In an interview with Italian daily La Stampa published on Saturday, the son of Luciano Benetton said that the plunge in stock prices recorded by Milan-listed companies in recent weeks made Italian groups vulnerable to takeovers by foreign groups.
 The Benetton family owns a 30% stake in Atlantia through its holding company Edizione.

-India’s biggest automaker Maruti Suzuki India and peers, including Fiat Chrysler, said they will halt car production in the country due to the coronavirus outbreak.

 The truck and tractor maker said on Friday it was suspending most of its European assembly operations for two weeks due to the coronavirus outbreak, citing supply chain constraints.

-Eyewear maker Luxottica said on Sunday it was suspending all its Italian activities following the latest coronavirus clampdown.
+Eyewear maker Luxottica said on Sunday it was suspending all its Italian activities following latest coronavirus clampdown.

 Oddone Pozzi resigned as CFO and financial reporting manager effective from 3 June.